tusharpareenja/jetriderrentals/GOOGLE_SHEETS_SETUP.md

 # Google Sheets Integration Setup Guide

-This guide will help you set up Google Sheets integration to store form submissions from your Jet Rider Rentals website.
+This guide will help you set up Google Sheets integration to store form submissions from your Jet Ride Rentals website.

 ## Step 1: Create a Google Cloud Project